 We want to be known as a company that is shaping technology as a force for good.

-Pat Gelsinger, CEO, VMware
+Pat Gelsinger, Board member and former CEO, VMware

 Continuing Innovation in Sustainable Computing